jacobly0/asmhook/README.md

 ### Can I run at the same time as Cesium?

-Probably, but whichever program you installed last will overwrite functionality of the other one.
+Yes, starting with Cesium version 3.3.0.

 ### How long does it last?

 Until the next ram clear, but it persists through Garbage Collects.

-### Which one should I install.
+### Which one should I install?

 Just use ASMHOOK.8xp if you are able to transfer it.
 If you are using TI-Connect CE for Chrome OS then you may have to use ASMHOOK_unprot.8xp instead.